TriEmbed/edger/hardware/purple/README.md

 Purple 1.00 requirements

-To demonstrate a Renesas ForgeFPGA (formerly Dialog Greenpak formerly Sylogics) chip application, the 1.00 purple board will feature an FPGA chip to provide the 3.3v rail for the board, assuming there is no thermal constraint prevenging this.
+To demonstrate a Renesas FORGEFpga (formerly Dialog Greenpak formerly Sylogics) chip application, the 1.00 purple board will feature an FPGA chip to provide the 3.3v rail for the board, assuming there is no thermal constraint prevenging this.
 The QFN package will be on a daughter board that attaches to the purple board.
 The LM1117MPX-3.3/NOPB chip, it's inductor and caps and other passives will be on the daugherboard and this will be manufactured in bulk and made as close to freely available as possible so we can stick to the "can be hand-soldered" big rule as much as possible. an alternative strategy would be to have the component footprints for the current .5A regulator cicuit on the board and just have two schemes for assembly: one for hand-soldering using the linear reg and the other for reflow using the FPGA switching reg.

 1. Mini->C USB connector if the support parts for C not onerous.
 NOTE that the board to host USB connection has to be to >= USB rev X to get more than 500mA (vanilla 3 or greater?)
 2. Test points to make hand-soldering USB connector easier (MADE MOOT by the presence of a QFN on the board: very few people can hand solder the board if it has a fine-pitch QFN)